 - (801) 585-1246

 - Required Text: Multicomponent Mass Transfer, Ross Taylor & R. Krishna, ISBN: 0471574171 NOTE: this text book is out of print.
 If you are unable to obtain a copy for a reasonable cost, I will provide supplemental information to you.
 Also note that portions of this book are available on google books.
-Additionally, there is a copy on reserve at the Marriot Library.

 - Supplemental text books: